How to Use a Hardship Program for Debt

 Deferred payments

-In most cases, deferment allows you to stop making payments or reduce your payable amount for up to three years.
+In most cases, a deferment allows you to stop paying or to pay less for up to three years.

-A loan modification changes your existing loan by modifying the repayment term, interest rate, or other fine print.
+A loan modification changes your existing loan by modifying the repayment term, interest rate, or other details.

-The best candidates for a debt hardship program are those with a genuine need for financial assistance who desire to pay off their debts.
-Legitimate scenarios that may qualify you for a hardship program include:
+The best candidates for a debt hardship program are those with a genuine need for financial help to pay off their debts.
+Scenarios that may qualify you for a hardship program include:

 Unemployment